 For some reason, Yiorgos/Mehmet, did not inspire me with great confidence in his repairs.
 So, I called my brother Nikos to get the number for both the Vetus (water trap) and Yanmar (the water pump) dealerships.
 I wanted to order completely new units.
 Today being Saturday I will have to wait until Monday before I can place an order, so with some luck, I may have them here in Skopelos by Tuesday.

 In the meant time, both Turgut and I were in the clutches of Yiorgos/Mehmet.
 He drove us back into the town but not to the harbor.
 Instead we visited a hardware store where he purchased, I paid, glue for repairing the water trap.
 Back to his shop he cut a section of plastic from an old jug and glued it on the water trap but the glue did not hold.
 Back to the hardware for more stuff plus fiberglass materials.
 Again to his shop for the repairs.
 He re-glued the plastic from the jug and then wrapped the whole trap with fiberglass.
 He then drove us to Thetis where he installed the water pump while waiting for the fiber glass to dry.
 It was past 3 PM and very hot.
 Finally the water trap was ready and he installed it.
-Then we turned on the engine and held our breath.
+Then we turned on the engine and we held our breaths.
 After some doing the pump did work but the trap leaked.
 Off it came and he put on some more fiberglass, working on the quay.
 This went on for several attempts until 8 PM when I gave up, but I had real trouble stopping Yiorgos/Mehmet, after paying him, from more futile attempts on the trap.
 At last we persuaded him to go home.